dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 tag: [UI design, wireframing, UX writing, Prototyping, Content Strategy, Brand Voice and tone, case study)]
 ---
 ## Introduction
 I put my UX writing skills to the test with Ryan Farrell’s [Daily UX Writing Challenges](https://dailyuxwriting.com/).
-The following is a sample of completed challenges mocked up in Figma.
+The following is a sample of responses that I mocked up in Figma.
+Note that while character limits are imposed on each challenge, some of them are unrealistically confining.
+Brevity at the cost of clarity and usability is a UX no-no. Nevertheless, whenever I flouted character limits, I provided two solutions: one within the limits and one where I wrote a more user-friendly solution.

 ## Flight Cancellation Message
 ### Scenario